keithtyser/sf-dining-rag/documentation/frontend-implementation-plan.md

 # Frontend Implementation Plan: RAG Pipeline Visualization

 This document outlines the step-by-step implementation plan for creating an innovative, technical UI that visualizes the RAG (Retrieval-Augmented Generation) pipeline in real-time.
-The UI will show actual data processing, vector space visualization, and performance metrics.
+The UI will show actual data processing, vector space visualization, performance metrics, and provide an interactive chatbot interface.

 ## Table of Contents
 1. [Project Setup](#1-project-setup) ✅